Monsurat-Onabajo/Monsurat-Onabajo/README.md

 <h2>⚡️ About Me</h2>

 - I am a data scientist,machine learning engineer and a technical writer.
-- I am interning as a data scientist for outreachy at model exchange and convergence initiative- ModECI.
+- I interned as a machine learning engineer for outreachy at model exchange and convergence initiative- ModECI.
+- I am currently a Women Techmaker Ambassador and I am interested in collaborating with you to preach the women can thrive in tech gospel.
 - I am interested in Data Science and Machine Learning roles
 - I am looking to collaborate on Data Science open source Projects
 - Fun fact about me: I am also a technical writer and you can read all my stories [here](https://onabajomonsurat.hashnode.dev)